Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Experiments

 \subsection{The Cold Start Problem}

-Student performance modeling techniques use a student's interaction history to trace their knowledge state over time.
-When a new student starts using the ITS, little or no interaction history is yet available, resulting in a new student "cold start" problem for estimating the knowledge state of new students.
+Student performance modeling techniques use a student's interaction history to \revinsert{make predictions about their ability to solve different problems} over time.
+When a new student starts using the ITS, little or no interaction history is yet available, resulting in a new student "cold start" problem for estimating the \revinsert{performance} of new students.
 Most student performance models therefore require a burn-in period of student use of the ITS before they can accurately estimate student performance~(\citeNP{Gervet2020:Deep}, \citeNP{Zhang2021:Knowledge}).
 Here, to ensure a gratifying user experience and to improve early on retention rates, we show how one can mitigate the cold start problem by training multiple \emph{time-specialized} assessment models.
 We start by splitting the question-response sequence of each student into multiple distinct partitions based on their ordinal position in the student's learning process (i.e. partition \textit{50-100} will contain the 50th to 100th response of each students).
 We then train a separate time-specialized model for each individual partition.
 The motivation for this is that the way observational data needs to be interpreted can change over time.
 For example, during the beginning of the learning process one might put more focus on question and KC identifiers while later on count features provide a richer signal.
 With this approach a student's proficiency is evaluated by different specialized models depending on the length of their prior interactions history.